Skip to content

 SASE_DISABLE_PLUGIN_CONFIG Disable plugin default_config.yml resource loading only

 Any non-empty value enables the disable.
-The VCS, workspace, and LLM provider registries currently load their provider entry points directly and do not consult these resource-plugin disable switches.
+The VCS, workspace, and LLM provider registries load their provider entry points directly and do not consult these switches.
+These switches also do not remove the core built-in plan reference provider.

 Writing a Plugin